FlolabsInnovationsGroup/FloBrain/JWT/README.md

 ## Running Tests

-To run the backend test suite (both unit and integration tests), use:
+To run the backend test suite, use the following command:
 ```bash
 npm test
 ```
+The test suite covers all critical authentication logic.
+This includes unit tests for the JWT service and integration tests for the API endpoints.
+Specifically, the tests validate:
+-   Successful access to protected routes with a valid token.
+-   Rejection of requests with no token.
+-   Correct handling of **expired tokens** (returning `401 Unauthorized`).
+-   Correct handling of **malformed tokens** (returning `400 Bad Request`).

 **Note:** The tests do not interact with the PostgreSQL database.
 They test the logic in isolation.